helloSystem/docs/developer/rpi.md

     Please let us know the results with Raspberry Pi models that have more memory.
 ```

-How do projects like https://github.com/TOLDOTECHNIK/buildroot-webkit manage to do web browsing and video playing in a browser on the Raspberry Pi?
+How do projects like the official Raspberry Pi OS (Debian based desktop) manage to do web browsing and video playing in a browser on the Raspberry Pi?

+On Linux, there is also __zram__ which is enabled by default on Android and Chromium OS.
+Did anything ever come out of https://wiki.freebsd.org/SummerOfCode2019Projects/VirtualMemoryCompression?

 ``` .. note::
     Please let us know if you know how to use RAM compression on FreeBSD.